codeforkansascity/tagging-tracker-pwa-backend/FRESH_SERVER_SETUP.md

   - made the file, moved it over to `/etc/nginx` was able to restart server have ssl
   - at this point have an SSL enabled site hopefully A or A+ rating in Qualys SSL Labs
   - note about not using TLS 1/1.1
+- note: in the end you don't actually use the NGINX server as that would be for static files
+  - the API is ran by Node with PM2, it will use the generated certs...
+I believe the NGINX setup is good
+  - for the automatic update as one of the methods needs a port 80 for lets encrypt to hit for verification

 #### Getting code to run
 - install deps